top of page

 Figure 1.
 Canopy coverage (%) is converted to crop coefficient (Kc) using a polynomial equation.

-If you are interested in automating the whole process, you can do what I did, which is to build a low-cost computer vision system like this one, and embed required crop models into the system.
-This is appropriate for both indoor and outdoor grow operations.
+For those interested in full automation, it's possible to build a low-cost computer vision system, similar to this one, and integrate the necessary crop models directly into the system's software.
+This approach is suitable for both indoor and outdoor growing environments.

-In my project, I extracted crop coefficient functions for a few crops including lettuce, garlic and tomatoes from the literature (Bryla et al., 2010) and embedded into the software (Osroosh, 2021).
-Whenever I need to measure crop ET, I just plug in a commercially available microclimate unit into the system's SDI-12 port, and take a top-view picture of my plants.
-The system then automatically calculates the crop ET and other useful parameters, geotags and timestamps the results and saves them in a 'csv' file.
+In my own project, I extracted crop coefficient functions for several crops, including lettuce, garlic, and tomatoes, from existing literature (Bryla et al., 2010) and integrated them into the system's software.
+To measure crop ET, I simply connect a commercially available microclimate sensor unit to the system's SDI-12 port and capture a top-view image of the plants.
+The system then automatically calculates the crop ET and other relevant parameters, geotags and timestamps the results, and saves them in a CSV file.

 EnviTronics Lab, computer vision, controlled environment agriculture